remotemobprogramming/mob/README.md

 - `mob status` display the mob session status and all the created WIP commits
 - `mob reset` deletes `mob-session` and `origin/mob-session`
 - `mob config` print configuration

+## Best Practices

+- Say out loud: whenever you key in `mob next` at the end of your turn or `mob start` at the beginning of your turn say the command out loud so everybody knows the handover started or is over now.
+- Screenshare stealing: after your turn, don't disable the screenshare.
+Let the next person steal the screenshare.

 ## More on Installation